 Biochemical networks are the central processing units of life.
 They can perform a variety of computational tasks analogous to electronic circuits.
 Their design principles, however, are markedly different: in a biochemical network,computations are performed by molecules that chemically and physically interact with each other.
 The aim of the Biochemical Networks group and group leader Pieter Rein ten Wolde is to unravel their design principles using a combination of database analyses, theory and computer simulation.

-Figure (left).
+Figure (right).
 Snapshot of a simulation of a signal transduction pathway (MAPK)

 The Biochemical Network group develops and applies new numerical techniques that make it possible to simulate biochemical networks at the particle level in time and space